JazmineMT/ContentGuide/04-creating-structured-content.md

 ## Photos
 Photos are sometimes needed to display information.
 We often use photos in our product installation guides to show different dashboards and other relevant information.

 When utilizing photos, make sure it only includes relevant information.
 If pointing to specific items on the page, make sure to mark up the image to reflect this.
-We use red cirlce identifiers when marking photos.
+We use red circle identifiers when marking photos.

 Here is an example of a photo marked up for documentation:
 <div align='center'>